How would you rate morale across your multidisciplinary team in the last 3 months?

 These chart show the responses of the RCPsych Research Panel members to the question of morale in their multidisciplinary team in the last three months.

-The charts below are based on the responses of 337 RCPsych members to our first Research Panel survey in February 2019 and 251 RCPsych members to our second Research Panel survey in May 2019.
+The charts below are based on the responses of 337 RCPsych members to our first Research Panel survey in February 2019, 251 RCPsych members to our second Research Panel survey in May 2019 and 236 RCPsych members to our third Research Panel survey in August 2019.
 Please note the 5-point scale was altered for the second survey, so comparison between surveys is not possible.
 In future, results will be comparable between each quarterly survey.

 Staffing is not just a question of numbers.
 The resilience and wellbeing of staff is critical.
 Morale varies widely across the system today, linked with pressure of work and level of training.